PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![General view of my locations data last month](/images/stats/2018/feb/location-general.png "General view of my locations data last month")](/images/stats/2018/feb/location-general.png "") .
 [![General view of my locations data this month](/images/stats/2018/mar/location-general.png "General view of my locations data this month")](/images/stats/2018/mar/location-general.png "")

-One new country, 12 cities and almost 50 more places.
+One new country, 12 cities, and almost 50 more places.
 Quite nice. 😀

 It's expected to have more commuting, and walking this month: